Benne and Sheats Group Roles: 26 Powerful Group Roles

 5. Opinion Giver

-This person does not mince his words and will quickly give his opinion on matters.
+This person does not mince their words and will quickly give their opinion on matters.
 This may lead to irritation among other team members.
 The opinion giver has an important role, however.
-He points out matters that others are afraid to touch upon.
-In other words, his opinion can be very valuable.
+This person points out matters that others are afraid to touch upon.
+In other words, their opinion can be very valuable.

 This person is able to explore and expand upon the ideas of others.
-Although the ideas he works on may not necessarily lead to new insights, in certain cases they may provide opportunities to bring the team to a higher level.
+Although the ideas worked on may not necessarily lead to new insights, in certain cases they may provide opportunities to bring the team to a higher level.

 This person identifies the different ideas present in the team and makes underlying connections.
-He brings the various ideas together.
+The coordinator brings the various ideas together.

 This person evaluates and clarifies the position of the team.
-He does this by summarising interim achievements, so that the team knows their position on the path towards the end goal exactly.
+The orienter does this by summarising interim achievements, so that the team knows their position on the path towards the end goal exactly.

 9. Evaluator (also Critic)

 This person evaluates proposals as objectively as possible.
-He is critical and doesn’t avoid discussions.
+The evaluator is critical and doesn’t avoid discussions.

 This is the most vital person in the team according to the Benne and Sheats group roles.
-He is able to motivate and encourage others to persevere.
-He remains motivated and focused on the end goal and inspires others with his enthusiasm.
+The energiser is able to motivate and encourage others to persevere.
+This person remains motivated and focused on the end goal and inspires others with their enthusiasm.

 11. Procedural Technician

 This person ensures all the necessary preconditions are present.
 For example, think of a working Skype connection for a conference call, materials for a brainstorming session, and the room and facilities for an afternoon meeting.
-His activities facilitate team discussion.
+The activities of the procedural technician facilitate team discussion.

 This person records everything that is said and writes ideas and appointments down on paper, so that every team member is aware of what has been discussed.

 As the name suggests, this person encourages the rest of the team.
-He stimulates and motivates others in both a natural and pleasant way.
-He supports his team members in the efforts they make.
+The encourager stimulates and motivates others in both a natural and pleasant way.
+This person supports the team members in the efforts they make.

 This person aims to resolve or avoid (potential) conflicts or underlying tensions within the group.
-He finds harmony important and may use humour to maintain this.
+The harmoniser finds harmony important and may use humour to maintain this.

 In the event of opposing opinions and interests, this person aims to find a compromise for the benefit of the entire team.
-He talks to various parties and his goal is to pull everyone together.
+The compromiser talks to various parties with a goal to pull everyone together.
 The interest of the group is always paramount.

 4. Gatekeeper (also Expediter)

 This person manages the communication flow and ensures all team members are given the opportunity to provide input.
-He also encourages quieter team members to express their thoughts and ideas.
+The gatekeeper also encourages quieter team members to express their thoughts and ideas.

 5. Observer (also Commentator)

-Although quiet, this person is definitely a valuable team member.
-He follows the rest of the team and accepts what others say and decide.
-He is more of a listener rather than someone who constantly provides input.
+Although quiet, the follower is definitely a valuable team member.
+This person follows the rest of the team and accepts what others say and decide.
+The follower is more of a listener rather than someone who constantly provides input.